AI · Sales · Cross-border BD

 • A DACH industrial BD team uses a Gong-style copilot trained on DACH calls.
 The copilot scores the US customer as low-engagement because the US call cadence is shorter and more directive than the DACH default.
 The BD team disqualifies the account.
 The account closes with a US competitor at higher ACV.

 • A US tech BD team uses HubSpot Breeze copilot trained on US-mid-market call patterns.
 The copilot suggests US-direct follow-up to a DACH Mittelstand prospect.
-The Geschäftsführer reads it as forward and goes quiet.
+The Geschäftsführer judges it as forward and goes quiet.

 • A UAE-seated firm using Salesforce Einstein on a mixed customer base accumulates conflicting recommendations because the copilot has not been told which buyer register applies to which conversation.